leozhangcs/leozhangcs.github.io/index.md

 ### News

-- [Dec-24] Our new work __SEBioID: Secure and Efficient Biometric Identification with Two-Party Computation__ has been accepted by the 2025 _International Conference on Applied Cryptography and Network Security (ACNS, Cycle 1 AR =15.5%)_!
+- [Dec-24] Our new work __SEBioID: Secure and Efficient Biometric Identification with Two-Party Computation__ has been accepted by the 2025 _International Conference on Applied Cryptography and Network Security (ACNS 2025, Cycle 1 AR =15.5%)_!
 Congrats, Fuyi!

 - [Nov-24] I will co-organise [RAID'25](https://raid2025.github.io/index.html) as a local chair.
 Please submit your good works!